brianglass/anastasis/files/6_september.md

 Verses.

-New NoÃ« to your church, Michael, you came,
+New Noë to your church, Michael, you came,
-At Chonae made an end to riverÂ’s flood.
+At Chonae made an end to river’s flood.
 Michael, Chief Captain of the Angel hosts,
 Once on the sixth of the month the flow of the river he funnelled \[chonevse\].